tatey/Lighting/README.markdown

 A Mac OS X widget for controlling lights via the [LIFX HTTP API](http://api.developer.lifx.com/docs).
 Built on top of [LIFXHTTPKit](https://github.com/tatey/LIFXHTTPKit).

+*Note: This is not an official LIFX project.*

 ![Video recording of using the widget](Screenshot-Preview.gif)

 ## System Dependencies